“You’re creating a monogamy,” Willard yelled at Mayor Lemieux.

 “Listen Ms. Mayor,” Councillor Patrick O’Shea said as he stormed into the office and sat down in a presumptive manner.
 His pristine light blue suit looked expensive and he adjusted it to suit his comfort.
 He pointed out the door, referring to the carpenters.
 “Tweedle Dum and Tweedle Dee are a nuisance.”

-“Yeah,” Councillor Leslie Johnson said.
+“Yeah,” Councillor Leslie Jamison said.
 He paced back and forth behind O’Shea, he wiped his nose repeatedly with the back of his hand.
 “They’ve been spying on me as I step out of my sauna.”
-Johnson was particularly fond of his sauna.
+Jamison was particularly fond of his sauna.
 He purchased it the instant he got his ancestry results.
 He felt it connected him to his Scandinavian heritage.
 What he didn’t know, and what no one at the ancestry company bothered to correct for liability reasons, was that his results got mixed up with another man’s.
-He received a Norwegian man’s results, while Johnson’s pure English past was sent to someone in Norway.
+He received a Norwegian man’s results, while Jamison’s pure English past was sent to someone in Norway.

 “Were they on your property?”
 Lemieux asked.